 Cost of Living Comparison

 Ballet dancers’ ability to maintain a comfortable lifestyle largely depends on their regional salaries relative to the local cost of living.
-In high-cost areas like New York City, the average salary may not be enough to cover living expenses, necessitating additional income sources.
+In high-cost areas like New York City, the average salary may not be enough to cover living expenses, so additional income sources are often needed.

 Analyzing wages against living costs is crucial to determining whether ballet dancers earn a livable income.
 The hourly pay for ballet dancers in the 25th percentile is $14, which may not be adequate in expensive cities.
 For dancers to assess financial viability, understanding the cost of living in various regions is essential.